|

 of endogenous factors—those internal to the organism—as primary, and of environmental

-factors as supplementary, in the shaping of phenotypes during evolution.
+factors as supplementary, to the shaping of phenotypes during evolution.

 “[In the Modern Synthesis] organismal shape and structure were interpreted as products uniquely of external selection regimes.
 All directionality of the evolutionary process was assumed to result from natural selection alone.
 The inclusion of EvoDevo in particular, as shown in section five of this volume, represents a major change of this paradigm by taking the contributions of the generative processes into account as entrenched properties of the organism that promote particular forms of chance rather than others.
 On this view, natural selection becomes a constantly operating background condition, but the specificity of its phenotypic outcome is provided by the developmental systems it operates on.
 Hence the organisms themselves represent the determinants of selectable variation and innovation.
 At the theoretical level, this shifts a significant portion of the explanatory weight from the external conditions of selection to the internal generative properties of evolving phenotypes.”